Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Without regular exercise, you’re more likely to develop other risk factors, such as being overweight and developing diabetes.
 High blood pressure and unhealthy lipid levels are also more likely.
+Exercise promotes good blood flow and ensures your heart is able to meet the demands placed on it.

 Emotions such as stress and pent-up anger have been linked to heart disease.
 Over time, these emotions could raise your heart disease risk.
 If you have heart disease, emotion such as anxiety and depression can make it worse.
+Managing these emotions is important as they have been shown to reduce hormones that increase stress on the heart in the long run.

 This is caused by a combination of certain risk factors.
 It puts you at extra high risk of heart disease, stroke, and diabetes.
-You have metabolic syndrome if you have three or more of the following: low HDL cholesterol; high triglycerides; high blood pressure; high blood sugar; extra weight around the waist.
+You have metabolic syndrome if you have 3 or more of the following: low HDL cholesterol; high triglycerides; high blood pressure; high blood sugar; extra weight around the waist.

 A few risk factors can’t be changed.
 But they still raise your heart disease risk.